tylerBastian/smashrun/README.md

+**Note: There is currently a bug in Smashrun's API that affects certain PUT functionality.
+This affects the ability to edit certain fields when editing a run.**

 #Running the app:
 1) Create an android virtual device (AVD) in Android Studio (Ex: Pixel 4 XL API 30)
 2) Login with these dummy account credentials: